dinarly/Story/README.md

 And this is how Abdallah and Tasnim started their learning journey with Artificial Intelligence.

+## Introduction to Quantum Mechanics

+One day Abdallah and Tasnim – the friendly dragons – were in the forest – looking up at the night sky.

+They were watching a meteor shower.

+Suddenly there was a booming, thunderous, roaring sound.

+The ground shook.

+Abdallah and Tasnim fell to the ground and Abdallah dropped the old book.

+As if by magic the book suddenly opened.

+The most beloved Compendium opened up and another friendly dragon – Zhao – had appeared.

+Abdallah, Tasnim and Zhao performed the traditional cute friendly dragon greeting.

+This greeting is a dance with lots of giggling and laughter.

+Abdallah and Tasnim fell down laughing from all of the silly dancing.

+Zhao pointed at the crater in the forest: “This meteorite is very old.
+It was created at the beginning of the solar system.”

+Abdallah said: “What is the solar system?”

+Tasnim said: “I know!!”

+Abdallah looked surprised.

+Tasnim had beautiful dreams carved into her mind – inspired by the authors of brilliant books she had read at the most beloved library.

+Tasnim explained: “The solar system contains the Sun and the Earth – where we live.”

+“Also other planets, moons, meteorites, comets and asteroids.”

+Zhao nodded in agreement: “I am writing a book about Quantum Mechanics.”

+Abdallah looked confused.

+Tasnim told Abdallah: “Do not worry Abdallah.
+With the right intention we can both learn about Quantum Mechanics.
+It will be fun!”

+Zhao beamed and said: “From the large scale – the stars in space – which emit light through nuclear fusion – down to the small scale – the molecules within our own bodies…”

+“Quantum Mechanics plays a role in everything around us.”

+Abdallah smiled: “I want to learn about Quantum Mechanics!”

+“Me too” said Tasnim.

+Zhao said: “We will begin by learning about waves and wave functions”.

+And this is how Abdallah and Tasnim started their learning journey with Quantum Mechanics.

 ## Inspirations

 The following individuals have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
 They have my sincere thanks: